Raising $250,000 for the first Wildwood Conservation Land Acquisition

 The overarching goal is to create a higher awareness, deeper engagement, and personal connection to the NCA.
 As the utilization of this fragile resource continues to climb, conservation through best management practices is accepted as the most successful effort to maintain current access.

-Our expectation, in collaboration with the Friends of Black Rock High Rock, is that we will identify a licensed guide service to lead this commercial service in the NCA.
+Our goal for 2022, in collaboration with the Friends of Black Rock High Rock, is that we will identify a licensed guide service and arrange for applicable permits to conduct this commercial service in the NCA.
 WOLF and Friends of Black Rock High Rock will provide material and field support on an ongoing but limited basis in exchange for a percentage of revenue.
-In 2021, we will conduct a proof-of-concept beta tour in May.
-Over the summer months, we will prepare a formal operations plan that will serve as the basis for Bureau of Land Management (BLM) permitting.
-Concurrently we will develop a business plan to attract and vet a commercial partner in the latter months of the year.
-Ultimately, the commercial partner will assume leadership of the program as well as permitting and liability responsibilities.
+In 2021, we conducted a proof-of-concept beta tour with an enthusiastic group of volunteers.
+The result of the trial was successful by providing the team positive feedback and helping to illuminate our path forward.

 Wildwood Expedition continues to explore and document its travels at wildwoodexpedition.com as well as through social media channels: Facebook & Instagram (@wildwoodexpedition).
-In addition to our effort in the NCA, Wildwood Expedition has planned an eastern Nevada route in early summer and a loop through the southwest states Nevada, Arizona, and Utah in late September.
+In addition to our effort in the NCA, Wildwood Expedition has planned routes in British Columbia and Arizona in June, an eastern Nevada route in July, and a (hopeful) return to Central America in Autumn.

-On September 18th-19th, Wildwood Expedition will participate in the Adventure Van Expo at Homewood Mountain Resort on the West Shore of Lake Tahoe.
-The team will highlight 2021 successes and our longer-term initiatives.
+In September , Wildwood Expedition will again participate as an exhibitor in the Adventure Van Expo at Homewood Mountain Resort on the West Shore of Lake Tahoe.
+The team will highlight 2022 successes and our evolving future initiatives.
 We’ll use this opportunity to engage with individual donors and introduce our mission to other corporate participants at the event.

 More than deserts: Introducing a diverse ecosystem through direct experiences.